2019 Twin Cities Baroque Instrumental Program

 An advanced-level course for instrumentalists, with a special focus on music of the high baroque, the rococo, and the early classical era.

 This program offers a unique opportunity to explore baroque, early classical music, and dance with some of the world's leading performers and scholars of this repertoire.
 Although this is a program for period-instrument players, advanced-level musicians with limited experience on period instruments are encouraged to apply, and appropriate instruments will be available upon request (please request instruments by July 1).
 Several fine keyboard instruments (harpsichord, chamber organ, fortepiano) are available during the program.

 Previous participants have praised the event for the intimacy of the classes, and for the special individual attention from the faculty members in a supportive, friendly, and highly personal atmosphere.

 MASTERCLASSES • Two-and-a-half hour masterclass sessions will take place daily (private lessons may be available for an additional fee).
-If you need repertoire advice, please contact firstname.lastname@example.org to get the email address of your faculty member to discuss this.
+If you need repertoire advice, please contact firstname.lastname@example.org for faculty member contact information.

 SMALL ENSEMBLES • The faculty will form ensembles and assign repertoire after reading through repertoire for the first 2 days.
-Two separate, different ensemble sessions are scheduled for the afternoons; this provides an opportunity for participants to work with different instrumentalists, and on different repertoires.
-If you have specific repertoire interests, or would like to play in an ensemble with specific participants, please let the program know in advance; an effort will be made to accommodate such wishes.
+Two separate, different ensemble sessions are scheduled for the afternoons, and provide an opportunity for participants to work with different instrumentalists and on different repertoire.
+If you have specific repertoire interests, or would like to play in an ensemble with specific participants, please let the program know in advance.
+Every effort will be made to accommodate such wishes.

-CONTINUO CLASS • A class will be offered for all participants.
+CONTINUO CLASS • A class will be offered for all participants—all instruments are welcome.
 Both beginning and advanced continuo players will benefit from this course.
-All instruments welcome.

 TWIN CITIES EARLY MUSIC FESTIVAL • The program runs simultaneously to the Twin Cities Early Music Festival.
 Full participants may attend any concert for FREE.
 See www.tcearlymusic.org for festival schedule.